lukasjapan/express-fs/README.md

 `./bin/expose [path] [port]` will serve path (~ by default) at port (8000 by default).

-As _exposefs_ has been built as an express middleware, you can use it to your existing express application.
+As _expressRestFs_ has been built as an express middleware, you can use it in your existing express application.

 ```javascript
 var express = require("express");